 “We need a more intensive philosophical and theological dialogue of theologians and specialists in religion which takes religious plurality seriously in theological terms, accepts the challenge of the other religions, and investigates their significance for each person’s own religion” (4).

 A fourth, and very personal, motive for studying religion is because it might provide clarity in the process of going about deciding what to believe.
-We realize that there are many religions, and we might desire to find and embrace a religion that compels and attracts us in some way.
+We realize that there are many religions and we might desire to find and embrace a religion that compels and attracts us in some way.
 Many people have mystical experiences they consider to be religious, such as experiences of awe, wonder, and even worship.
-Perhaps religion is what best accounts for this, and what will best satisfy the individual.
-Yet we realize that religions can’t all be true: perhaps some are true, or one of them is true, or maybe all of them are false.
-These are important questions many people ask which will influence how they perceive the world, their place in the world, and themselves.
-But how is one going to answer these questions unless he or she looks into it them?
+Perhaps religion is what best accounts for this and that will best satisfy the individual.
+Yet most of us realize that religions cannot all be true: perhaps some are true, or one of them is true, or maybe all of them are false.
+These are important questions that many people ask.
+How we answer them will also influence how we perceive the world, our place in the world, and ourselves.
+But how is one going to ever answer these important questions unless he or she takes the time to look into it them?

 1. Capps, W. 1995.
 Religious Studies: The Making of a Discipline. p. xxii, 345.

 2. Geertzs, C. 1968.
 Ethos, World-View and the Analysis of Sacred Symbols.
 In Dundes, A. Every Man His Way: Readings in Cultural Anthropology. p.
 302-303

 3. Magesa, L. 2014.
 African Religion: The Moral Traditions of Abundant Life. p.
 3

 4. Kung, H. 1991.
 Global Responsibility: In Search of a New World Ethic. p.
 137-138.